 FloodAUS 4.0 takes advantage of Risk Frontiers’ in-house flood data, which supplements the NFID with other flood studies.
 Risk Frontiers mesh catchment correlation, address-level flood hazard data, exposure locations and types, and region-specific building vulnerability functions for FloodAUS.
 This results in the seamless integration of data to provide authoritative flood exposure risk information to G-NAF and Geovision building address level.

 Location Address Level

 Risk Frontiers is implementing a catastrophe loss modelling solution to enable business and community leaders to better understand their exposure to future climate scenarios.
-In FireAUS, the ignition model explicitly relies on weather variables that are also available through global and regional climate models.
-As such, the same ignition model can be used to estimate the changes in fire ignition frequency for a given future emission scenario.
-We presently offer a future view of fire risk in Australia for 2030s, 2050s and 2090s, under a low, middle and high-emissions scenarios.
+In FloodAUS, both projected changes to precipitation-induced flooding and the impact of sea level rise on fluvial flood risk in coastal catchments, is accounted for.
+We presently offer a future view of flood risk in Australia for 2030s, 2050s and 2090s, under a low, midde and high-emissions scenario.

 Dr James O’Brien – firstname.lastname@example.org